Simple binning algorithm and SimDec visualization for comprehensive sensitivity analysis of complex computational models: Introduction

-\cite{marzban2016conceptual} introduced a method that follows the logic of Figure \ref{fig:pres}, though this approach has been largely overlooked by the modeling community (their article has only nine citations in Scopus).
-The authors call it \textit{conceptual implementation of the variance-based sensitivity analysis} and demonstrate how the approximation of first-order sensitivity indices can be computed with this approach (see Section \ref{subs:marzban} for details).
-Our focus is drawn to this method because: \begin{itemize} \item it is intuitive and works precisely as sensitivity indices are conceptually introduced (Figure \ref{fig:pres}); \item it is computationally efficient; \item it works with a given dataset.
+A simple method that follows the logic of Figure \ref{fig:pres} was independently introduced by \cite{marzban2016conceptual} as a \textit{conceptual implementation of Sobol' indices} and by \cite{kucherenko2017sobol} as the \textit{double loop rendering method or DLR}.
+Our focus is drawn to this method because: \begin{itemize} \item it is intuitive and works precisely as sensitivity indices are conceptually introduced (Figure \ref{fig:pres}); \item it is more computationally efficient and more accurate than other methods for estimating Sobol' indices (\citealp{kucherenko2017different}); \item it works with a given dataset.
 As \cite{plischke2012compute} notes, for such methods: (i) no access to the model is required; (ii) they can work on measured data; and as a result, (iii) the method is indifferent to distribution types and sampling methods.
-Furthermore, it enables smoother passing of information between the model and sensitivity analysis, if they are performed in different software or by different people. \end{itemize} This paper extends the concept of \cite{marzban2016conceptual} to capture second-order effects.
-This modified new approach, referred to as the \textit{Simple binning approach}, introduces additional benefits: \begin{itemize} \item the choice of the number of bins is no longer the user's responsibility, it is automated based on experiments by \cite{marzban2016conceptual}; \item it works with dependent inputs (although developments that allow sensitivity analysis of models with dependent input variables exist (\citealp{da2015global,lamboni2021multivariate,mara2015non,borgonovo2023total}), they all require certain additional transformations, whereas the simple binning approach captures dependent inputs "as is" and preserves the conservation property); \item it works with categorical/discrete variables; \item it is resistant to different numbers of observations in bins due to the usage of weighted variance; \item as a result, it can work with empirical datasets, or \item it can be used to quantify the sensitivity of the output to intermediate outputs in simulation models. \end{itemize}
+Furthermore, it enables smoother passing of information between the model and sensitivity analysis, if they are performed in different software or by different people. \end{itemize} This paper extends this concept to explicitly capture the second-order effects.
+Such an approach has not been considered previously, as \cite{marzban2016conceptual} algorithm determined the first-order effects, exclusively, while \cite{kucherenko2017sobol} estimated the first-order and the total effects.
+This modified new approach, referred to as the \textit{Simple binning approach}, introduces additional benefits: \begin{itemize} \item the choice of the number of bins is no longer the user's responsibility, it is automated based on experiments by \cite{marzban2016conceptual}; \item it works with dependent inputs (although developments that allow sensitivity analysis of models with dependent input variables exist (\citealp{da2015global,lamboni2021multivariate,mara2015non,borgonovo2023total,ehre2024variance}), majority of them require certain additional transformations, whereas the simple binning approach captures dependent inputs "as is" (\citealp{kucherenko2017sobol}) and preserves the conservation property); \item the measure for the second-order effect allows studying the behavior of dependent inputs that affect the output interactively, revealing dependency-interaction intertwining; \item it works with categorical/discrete variables; \item it is resistant to different numbers of observations in bins due to the usage of weighted variance; \item as a result, it can work with empirical datasets, or \item it can be used to quantify the sensitivity of the output to intermediate outputs in simulation models. \end{itemize}